Altona Pier Redevelopment

 - space for fishing, boating and pedestrians

-Image - Schematic design of Altona Pier.
+Image - Render of Altona Pier.
 Flyover view from Altona Foreshore.

-Image - Schematic design of Altona Pier.
+Image - Render of Altona Pier.
 View towards Altona Foreshore.

-Image - Schematic design of Altona Pier.
-Outer pier and turning bay.
+Image -Render showing Altona Pier, outer pier and turning bay.

-Image - Schematic design of Altona Pier's accessible lower landing.
+Image - Render showing Altona Pier's accessible lower landing.

 Project partner and funding